Israr-11/payloadgen/README.md

 > **Generate realistic API payloads instantly from your code**

-**PayloadGen** is a powerful Visual Studio Code extension that scans your JavaScript/TypeScript code and generates realistic dummy data for API testing.
+**PayloadGen** is a powerful Visual Studio Code extension that scans the provided JavaScript/TypeScript code and generates realistic dummy JSON data for API testing.
 It is especially useful for **Express (js, ts) ** and **Mongoose/MongoDB** workflows.

 **PayloadGen Demo:** [View Demo](https://res.cloudinary.com/cloudupload11111/video/upload/v1748684232/opensource/PayloadGen%20Demo.mp4)